thomassie/thomassie.github.io/InteractiveCV.md

 When you look at the overview of the dashboard above you may recognise that I divided the dashboard into four major parts: a portrait picture, my name, my profession and four profile links (1), two lollipop charts reflecting the strength of certain skills and opinions (2), a timeline showing my career from when I started studying biology until my recent employment with PwC (3), and, finally, a map depicting a couple of places I had the chance to visit in the past (4).
 Let's quickly go through the different parts:

 - **1** Portrait
 I used the portrait picture from the CV mentioned above and placed it in the top-left corner.
 It's the area your eyes will focus on first.
 Next, I was playing around with my name.
 The fact that three letter in my first and last name overlap (thoMASsie) lead me to the idea of displaying the four parts (THO MAS MAS SIE) by a 2x2 matrix.
-Using two colours supports reading my name in two different ways: top-down by columns, or left-right by rows.
-I was using the two colours also for my profession by training (biologist/ecologist, grey) and by my current scope of work (data analyst/visualiser, blue).
+Using two colours supports reading my name in two different ways: top-down by columns, or left-right by rows.I was using the two colours also for my profession by training (biologist/ecologist, grey) and by my current scope of work (data analyst/visualiser, blue).
 Finally, I included icons of my personal homepage, LinkedIn, Tableau Public and Twitter as well as the links referring to the respective profiles when clicking on the icons.

 ![CV --- Links.png]({{site.baseurl}}/img/CV --- Links.png)